BritishWerewolf/blogs-md-easy/README.md

 ## Todo List
 - [ ] Add comments to the meta section.
 - [ ] Formatting of the generated file.
+- [ ] Document all functions.
+- [ ] Reduce complexity of `main` function, to make it easier to test.